Who Built the First Steamboat?

 There are dozens of answers to this question, since there's evidence that ancient Egypt and Greece had steamboats.
 Leonardo da Vinci drew plans for steam engines.

-However, most people say it was John Fitch or Robert Fulton.
+In the United States, it was John Fitch or Robert Fulton.
 Click on each name to read their biographies.
+Robert Fulton was the first to operate steamboats commercially.

 These pages come from the 1856 book, Lloyd's Steamboat Directory and Disasters on the Western Waters, recently reprinted by Jay Richiuso of Land Yacht Press.
 The Fitch and Fulton biographies are just a portion of the book's introduction.
 We highly recommend the book - it mainly consists of newspaper articles describing steamboat wrecks, including names of people who died.
 Great for genealogists.